Street navigators aim to mediate between protesters and police during Derek Chauvin trial in Minneapolis

 About 30 navigators have trained to deploy to different parts of the metro area with groups including the God Squad and others.
 Some will be paid by their organizations.

-The program, which will be supported by the YMCA of the North, promises to deliver response teams to a site if there are riots during or after the trial.
+The program, which will be supported by the YMCA of the North, promises to deliver response teams if riots break out during or after the trial.
 As opening statements begin Monday, navigators plan to act as a buffer between demonstrators and police at protests, hoping to prevent the clashes that erupted last summer.
 They also hope to help dispel misinformation, which can run rampant on social media and incite unrest.

 DJ Young, a worker with A Mother's Love, swiftly walked house to house as he handed out masks and talked about peace.
 At 21, Young said, a few years ago he would have thought such efforts to spread positivity were useless.
-But as he has started to work with A Mother's Love and has seen the difference the group can make, he changed his mind.
+But as he started to work with A Mother's Love and saw the difference the group can make, he changed his mind.

 "It wouldn't really matter if I was getting paid or not," he said.